About the course

 - Nutritionist - you could earn up to £43,000 per year

-- Four GCSEs including science at grade 4 / C or above and including maths or English at grade 4 / grade C or above.
+- Four GCSEs at grade 4 / C or above including:

 Equivalent qualifications will be considered.